The hills are alive when we get to sleep, aren’t they.

 So, what seems to be the problem?
 Sometimes I can’t believe that a structured approach to insomnia hasn’t been sorted yet.
 Whenever I see Quora requests or talk to people, the main issue seems to be the same.
 Sleep seems to equal a big question mark, with no marked signs to lead the way out of insomnia, let alone the bigger picture re sleep and insomnia.
 Open google, enter “why can’t I sleep” and you’ll know what I mean.

 As I’m writing this “about me” page, there is a lot going on in the background.
-A preview of the in-depth guide for insomniacs called “Your Night’s Architecture” is being progressed.
-It addresses the following question:
+A preview of the in-depth guide for insomniacs called “Your Night’s Architecture” is ready.
+It’s for free.
+Hit me with an email to get the 33-pager:

 Whom to ask for help and why seems to be the biggest and unanswered question these days.